Maple Grove man killed in Plymouth crash

 Officers responded to a crash just before 9 a.m.
-Dec.
-31 involving a eastbound semi on Highway 55 that struck a Jeep traveling northbound on County Road 101.
+The semi was eastbound on Highway 55 and struck a Jeep traveling northbound on County Road 101.

 The driver of the Jeep, identified as Douglas Ray Miller, 55, of Maple Grove, was pronounced dead at the scene.